purepitch/trove/doc/user_manual/README.md

 ## You do not have a file encrypted with bcrypt?

-When there is no other section than [General] or there is no encrypted file defined, trove will automatically add another section [Passwords] with default values to the config file and it will create an empty encrypted file 'passwd.bfe' in the same directory where trove.py resides (the default location of encrypted storages will change soon to $HOME/.trove/repositories/repo_name).
+When there is no other section than [General] or there is no encrypted file defined, trove will automatically add another section [My Trove] with default values to the config file and it will create an empty encrypted file 'passwd.txt.bfe' in the same directory where trove.py resides (the default location of encrypted storages will change soon to
+$HOME/.trove/repositories/repo_name).

 ## You already have a file encrypted with bcrypt?